Blog

 For those people, an emergency cash bail out is possible with the service of a bail bondsman.
 For a family member, friend, or anyone that the arrested person has contacted, they can apply for one of the emergency loans for bail and the bail bondsman will go to the jail and post the bond.

 There is a small down payment required, usually 10% of the bail amount that must be paid by the person requesting the emergency bailout.
 The person signing for the bail will be the first person the bail bondman will contact should the arrested person not appear in court as ordered by the judge.
 It is important that the arrested and the person(s) that helped them post bail realize that the bail is not a fine for the crime they are accused.
 Bail is not a punishment, but a legal tool to endure the defendant appear for all future court dates including any pretrial hearing and the trial itself.
-For emergency bail assistance in Avon and Indianapolis, IN, call 317-423-9300 today.
+For emergency bail assistance in Indianapolis, IN, call 317-423-9300 today.

 How Long Can You Be Held on a Probation Violation?